atlas-runtime/applications/README.md

 ### 1. Prototype Chain Method Skipping

-Implementation traverses objects but (deliberately, for compat) skips pointers to prototypes There is no need for the developer to change the application code for this bug.
+Implementation traverses objects but (deliberately, for compat) skips pointers to prototypes.
+This does not require the developer to change any application code, but will miss some checks; we plan to address this in the future.

+Example 1:
 ```sh
 cd problem-analysis